Rajapart Rangadurai: Plot

 Rajapart Rangadurai narrates the life journey of a theatre actor.
 He is parentless who joins the stage under V.K Ramasamy.
 He takes care of his brother Baskar and sister Seetha.
-His brother, however, is not content being poor, fakes being rich and gets married to Vasanthi who is the daughter of an industrialist played by T.K Bhagavathi.
+His brother, however, is not content being poor, feigns being rich and marries Vasanthi, the daughter of an industrialist played by T.K Bhagavathi.
 Rangadurai's plan of getting his sister married from the dowry he would get for his brother's marriage with Alamel, daughter of industrialist Somasundaram is thrown over the bridge by his brother's action.
-Rangadurai gets married to Alamel who was secretly in love with him being a fan of his stage performances where he is unparalleled and well respected.
+Rangadurai marries Alamel, who was secretly in love with him, being a fan of his stage performances where he is unparalleled and well respected.

 Cinema enters the society throwing the troupe into abject poverty.
 Somasundaram's mill workers, who are fans of Rangadurai's work, support his troupe giving him the chance to recoup.
-With their love, support and help, the troupe comes back to vogue and they become well-off.
+With their love, support and help, the troupe returns to vogue and they become well-off.
 However, Seetha dies due to ill-treatment at her in-laws while Basker is exposed at his in-laws causing trouble for both.
 At one stage, Somasundaram and his partner, Mohanraj, refuse to give bonus and the very factory workers who supported him are now in strike.
 Rangadurai decides to do a free play out of gratitude.
-With his star-power, Mohanraj is sure that the workers will not relent and decides to assasinate Rangadurai on stage much to disamy of Somasundaram who does not want to see his daughter a window as much as he hates Rangadurai.
-Does Mohanraj succeed?
+With his star-power, Mohanraj is sure that the workers will not relent and decides to assassinate Rangadurai on stage much to the dismay of Somasundaram who does not want to see his daughter widowed as much as he hates Rangadurai.